Two college hoops players charged after brawl at game - News 12 Now

-NASHUA, N.H. — Police have charged two members of the Daniel Webster men’s basketball team after a fight during a game that required 25 officers to restore order.
+NASHUA, N.H.
+(CBS News) — Police have charged two members of the Daniel Webster men’s basketball team after a fight during a game that required 25 officers to restore order.

 Nashua authorities say guard Marquise Caudill assaulted a player from the opposing team Saturday and threatened an officer working a security detail who tried to stop him.
 They also said teammate Antwaun Boyd appeared to be inciting an already hostile crowd that had surrounded the officer.